 My journey began when I first went to Africa in 1984 and I'm still travelling the buses and back roads as I research and document Africa's colourful and varied textile traditions.

-In this talk, we'll focus on a fabric that has become a defining metaphor of African design, fashion and expression: Africa wax print.
+In this talk our journey follows a defining metaphor of African design, fashion and expression: Africa wax print fabric.

 African fabric meets Britain's textile and industrial heritage in a splash of colour and design.